-- poor hygiene – Taking a shower every day and keeping the anal area clean and dry are foremost important to keep the irritation and itching turning from bad to worse.
-Rubbing a toilet paper or any cloth against the anal area is strictly not good to avoid any burning sensation and rashes.
-Use loose fitting cotton inner wears for comfort and ease.
+- poor hygiene – Taking a shower every day and keeping the anal area clean and dry is foremost important to keep the irritation and itching turning from bad to worse.
+Rubbing toilet paper or any cloth against the anal area is strictly not good to avoid any burning sensation and rashes.
+Use loose-fitting cotton inner wears for comfort and ease.

 - Use of scented wipes -Most wet wipes that are available in the market are scented and contain irritants like alcohol which can cause burning and excruciating pain on the already swollen affected areas.
 A better way to keep the anal area clean and devoid of any faecal matter is to soak in a water bath or sitz bath.

 These are the common 10 mistakes that can aggravate piles in an individual.